bartekburnat7/main_project/TESTING.md

 ## Browser and Mobile compatibility

 Each page has been designed with the mobile first approach, so therefore the website is responsive to smaller devices.
-With some differences depending on the content, pages should switch into mobile view if the size drops below 768 pixels.accordion
+With some differences depending on the content, pages should switch into mobile view if the size drops below 768 pixels.

 I tested this by using the built in Chrome mobile viewer but have also used my Iphone 12 to further test my website.